Skip to content

 The most common questions we get about this calculator — each answer is kept under 60 words so you can scan.

-What's the effective tax rate in New Mexico at $100,000 single filer in 2026?
+• What's the effective tax rate in New Mexico on a $100K single salary in 2026?

 Partially exempt with a clean income-based cutoff.
 Filers with federal AGI below $100,000 joint / $75,000 single pay no NM tax on SS benefits.
 Above that threshold, full state tax applies (5-bracket progressive rates).
 This is more generous than the pre-2022 baseline where NM fully taxed SS.
 Other retirement income (pensions, 401(k), IRA) is taxed at standard rates.